sciZer0/7/v/README.md

 <h1 align="center">Hypotheses, Ideas</h1>

 * A Lot of Room To Improve
-* New Approach to Consensus
-* Highly Efficient True-Decentralization
+* New Approach to Consensus or Highly Efficient True-Decentralization

 ## A Lot of Room To Improve